UrbanInstitute/right-moves/README.md

 ## Completed Work
 - I added each slide to the `index.html`, using the following steps.
 - I edited each slide to have a unique ID and unique links to next slides (steps below).
-- I edited each of the (non-onload) animations within each slide to have a unique id affixed, so that they would ONLY be triggered within each slide.

 ### adding an _include file to the index.html